 a.
 Do you know what happens to AR in the dark?
 It doesn’t work!
 Try telling that to the field service technician trying to figure out what step to perform next – at 10 pm outdoors.

 b.
 Do you know what % of the people who tried VR got some form of dizziness or nausea? – Almost 50%!
 (As latency in the hardware lowers, that number will reduce).

 c.
-What happens when the AR/VR hardware runs out of battery or is missing cables? – Yes tablets, laptops and phones have the same issue, but we are used to carrying the appropriate chargers and the like with us, or they’re relatively easy to come by in a pinch.
+What happens when the AR/VR hardware runs out of battery or is missing cables? – Yes tablets, laptops and phones have the same issue, but we are used to carrying appropriate chargers and the like with us since those devices are crucial to our entire day.
 Single-use devices like VR/AR hardware might be forgotten and your workforce may be caught unprepared, with no access to much needed training content.

 Recommendation – While deploying VR/AR is part of the visionary innovation cycle, don’t let your workforce training depend on it exclusively – especially when they routinely carry other devices that can act as access points to the same content.

 Here is a trick (but true) question – What is the best camera in the world?
 The one you have with you!
 It’s no surprise that Smartphone camera photos now overtake SLR photos by a massive margin.
 It’s always in your pocket, after all.

 Similarly, virtual reality using peripheral technology like touch-based haptic devices or extra hardware might make the training experience more ‘immersive’, but will also only cater to the fringe use cases.
 The mass adoption of simulated training will be on devices people already carry.